wxWidgets/website/news/archive/index.md

 #### July 2nd, 2001

-*   See the [wxUniversal page][70] for news of the generic widget project, as well as the wxMGL and wxMicroWindows ports that will use it.
+*   See the wxUniversal page for news of the generic widget project, as well as the wxMGL and wxMicroWindows ports that will use it.

-[70]: /about/wxuniv.htm

 #### June 22nd, 2001